JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ### Other Content - Sentence Case
-Sentence case is when the first letter in the first word and proper nouns in a phrase is capitalized.
+Sentence case is when the first letter in the first word and proper nouns in a phrase are capitalized.

 We write all other content (except tiles and headers) in sentence case.